BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 Now, certain EU cross-border transaction types have even more variations.
 Therefore, in 2019, DATEV introduced 3- and 4-digit tax codes  [see list of DATEV tax codes](https://github.com/RobertUlb/Germany/blob/patch-1/E%C3%9CRDossier/1_Accounting%20File%20E%C3%9CR%20and%20Anlagenspiegel/DATEV%20SKR03%20Kontenpl%C3%A4ne/Steuerschl%C3%BCsseltabelle%20f%C3%BCr%20die%20Regelbesteuerung%202019.pdf "DATEV Steuerschlüssel").
 Until then, eg. for tax code 91, the DATEV system would open a dialog window where the transaction type would be selected so the system would choose the appropriate expense and VAT accounts.
 More digits now allow more specialised codes.

 However, any transaction can be recorded without using any tax code, simply by seperate bookings.
 In my personal case of data exchange with Steuerberater, the 1-digt codes were sufficient and worked well.
-Moreover, 3-/4-digit tax codes refer often to very particular accounting records.
-Also, it is unclear, if all Steuerberater work with these kind of tax codes.
+Moreover, 3-/4-digit tax codes refer often to very particular accounting records corresponding to rare transaction types.
+Also, it is unclear, if all Steuerberater already work with these kind of tax codes.

+For these reasons, I haven't implemented yet 3-/4-digit DATEV codes, but I can do it when we are sure that we need them for the export/import.
 We should check/ discuss their relevance before implementing them in the VAT table.